jzhang38/TinyLlama/EVAL.md

 | TinyLlama-1.1B-Chat-v0.1                  |        503B     | 53.81     |32.20 |55.01       |28.67  |49.62  |58.04  |69.64  | 49.57 |
 <!-- | TinyLlama-1.1B-Chat-v0.2                  |        503B     | 53.63     |32.80 | 54.85      |28.75  |49.16  | 55.72 |69.48  | 49.20 | -->

 We observed huge improvements once we finetuned the model.
 We attribute this phenomenon to: 1. the base model has not undergone lr cool-down and FT helps to cool down the lr.
-2. the SFT stage better elicit the model's internal knowledge.
+2. the SFT stage better elicits the model's internal knowledge.

-You can obtain above scores by running [lm-eval-harness](https://github.com/EleutherAI/lm-evaluation-harness):
+You can obtain the above scores by running [lm-eval-harness](https://github.com/EleutherAI/lm-evaluation-harness):
 ```bash
 python main.py \
     --model hf-causal \